Building C# Using C#

 Here's an example written in PowerShell:

-This script (let's call it make.ps1
+This script (let's call it make.ps1) changes the above dotnet run command to

 something like this: